So, pretty much, guys, I'm going to go ahead and pull up this Melly trial that's going right now.

 Hold on.

-I mean hold on, hold on, hold on, hold on.
+I mean, hold on, hold on, hold on, hold on.

-Well, stop holding this shit, guys.
+Look at this shit, guys.

-This is nigga crazy.
+This nigga crazy.

 Apparent prayers and kisses blown into the air.